Lead the Next Wave in Digital Forensics & Cybersecurity

 Proposal Requirements

-Submit a single PDF (up to 4 pages, the official conference format) including:
+Submit a single PDF (up to 3 pages) including:

 - Workshop title